-The worst thing about this film, however, is Goldberg's insistence on shooting in obvious Los Angeles locations - there's no mistaking those palm trees - while pretending that he's really in Manhattan.
+The worst thing about this film, however, is Goldberg's insistence on shooting in obvious Los Angeles locations – there's no mistaking those palm trees – while pretending he's in Manhattan.
 Though they never officially name the city in which the story takes place, Gray Evans rides the (LA) subway frequently, lives in a Soho-style loft as opposed to a house in the hills, and walks the crowded city streets alone.
 This screams "New York" to me.
 (The story may have been inspired by the real-life breakup of Manhattan-dwelling actors Ethan Hawke and Uma Thurman.)
 Perhaps Goldberg was intentionally going for a hybrid of the two cities, but it just comes across as awkward low-budget cheating.

 Anyway, Goldberg and his editors exhibit a lot of style, and the cast – Ribisi in particular – is strong, but in the end, I Love Your Work isn't as interesting as it could have been, with a plodding third act that is at once confusing, rushed, and phony.